 As promised last time, here is the rest of our Editorial Team!

-Sri Ray-Chauduri – Environmental & Earth Science Coeditor / Technology & Engineering Coeditor
+Sri Ray-Chauduri – Environmental & Earth Science coieditor / Technology & Engineering co-editor

 I got involved with Science Borealis after attending their official 2013 debut at the Canadian Science Policy Conference featuring a special panel on science blogging in Canada.
 I have degrees in Chemical Engineering and Environmental Chemistry, and some of my research interests include atmospheric, space, and data science, technology & innovation, and chemical management.
 Find me on twitter at @3amscience.

-Sunitha Chari – Biology and Life Sciences Coeditor
+Sunitha Chari – Biology & Life Sciences co-editor

 I am a biochemist with a Ph.
 D from Boston University.
 My post doctorate research at McGill University was on protein complexes involved in intracellular trafficking.
 As much as I love the bizarre and oftentimes counterintuitive intracellular world, I also enjoy the equally strange natural world and the fantastic diversity of life that calls this planet home.
 I channel this love for science and the natural world in my everyday life through the things I am most passionate about: writing, yoga practice and theater.